With energy prices skyrocketing, many Brits are concerned about the increasing price of goods and want to know how to lower household costs.

 As carpet and flooring specialists, we wanted to share our inside knowledge on some of the ways your flooring can be the key to keeping your energy bills down.
 We also teamed up with Gary Cowley, Sales Director at Interfloor, to reveal the best flooring to invest in to help keep the heat in, and reduce your energy bills in the process.

 You may not know that 10-20% of heat loss occurs through the floor, so the type of flooring you have can make a crucial difference in how much heat loss you experience.

 We know that the best type of flooring to reduce energy costs is carpet; it’s an excellent, natural source of insulation, which can save money on your energy bill by increasing your home’s ability to retain warmth.

 Carpet fibres help to trap cold air, preventing the coolness from permeating your space.
 This, in return, helps reduce energy bills by stopping you from reaching for the heating!
 The thicker the carpet, and therefore the more fibres it has, the greater the thermal insulation.
 You can find out more ways to reduce heat loss through your floor, with our handy guide.

-And wool carpet is the best choice.
-Wool is the most effective thermal insulator because wool fibres not only retain their pile height for longer (which is a key factor in retaining insulation) but also feel much warmer and softer underfoot, helping to make you feel cosier.
-And as carpets trap air just above their surface, this reduces draughts.
-This in turn helps to reduce energy bills as you may be swayed to turn off the heating!
+Wool carpet is the most effective thermal insulator because wool fibres not only retain their pile height for longer (which is a key factor in retaining insulation) but also feel much warmer and comfier underfoot than other flooring types, helping to make you actually feel cosier too.
+Because it's so warm, it's a great option to make your bedroom feel cosy.